-All CONSENSUS employees must carefully handle and dispense prescription drugs and controlled substances in a manner consistent with state and federal law.
+All Consensus Covered Individuals must carefully handle and dispense prescription drugs and controlled substances in a manner consistent with state and federal law.

-Many of CONSENSUS's employees have responsibility for, or access to, prescription drugs, controlled substances, hypodermic needles, drug samples and other regulated pharmaceuticals.
+Many of Consensus Covered Individuals have responsibility for, or access to, prescription drugs, controlled substances, hypodermic needles, drug samples and other regulated pharmaceuticals.

-Employees may not dispense drugs, including drugs purchased by CONSENSUS or furnished by drug Consensus representatives as samples, for themselves or another individual without direct consent from a licensed physician for every instance.
+Covered Individuals may not dispense drugs, including drugs purchased by Consensus or furnished by drug company representatives as samples, for themselves or another individual without direct consent from a licensed physician for every instance.